torredefarol24/node-scraper/readme.md

    - How about HTTP API calls to its backend?

 4. Others

    - Dockerize the application
+   - Typescript (DONE)

+     - Use interfaces
+     - Write source in TS
+     - Compile build into JS

-   - Write unit tests
+   - Write unit tests (DONE)

+     - Test cases to cover as many scenarios as possible
+     - Tests should pass as a whole system functioning altogether, adding of a new feature should not break what was already working.

+   - Design Patterns (DONE)
+     - Modular Approach
+     - Singleton
+     - DRY
+     - KISS
+   - GIT best practices (DONE)
-   - Follow branching conventions, pull requests
+     - Follow branching conventions,
+     - Pull requests
+     - Commit messages indicating commit type/purpose

 ---